emuskardin/Train-RNN-on-Regural-Langauges/README.md

 To visualize finite state machines, ensure that Graphviz is installed on your system.

 ## Run Training
-To run training, simply configure to your wishes and run the `Driver.py` script.
+To run the training, simply configure to your wishes and run the `Driver.py` script.

 In it, you can train a RNN that will try to learn the input-output behaviour of the regular language.
 You can change the regular language that is to be learned, RNN type, and other (hyper)parameters.